runspired/listicle/blog-posts/part-1.md

 }
 ```

 > Note: Yes, this Facet could be modeled without polymorphism by having a generic `value` attr.
-But this form of polymorphism is currently fairly common, and more importantly, "real" applications often have dozens to thousands of models.
+But this form of polymorphism is fairly common, and more importantly, "real" applications often have dozens to thousands of models.
 This setup gives us a convenient way of exploring data at both large and small scales.

-One final note on our initial design. **We're going to create an [Adapter](https://api.emberjs.com/ember-data/3.14/modules/@ember-data%2Fadapter) and a [Serializer](https://api.emberjs.com/ember-data/3.14/modules/@ember-data%2Fserializer) for every single Model type.** This is to mirror a common mistake that many Ember applications make when using EmberData.
+One final note on our initial design. **We're going to create an [Adapter](https://api.emberjs.com/ember-data/3.14/modules/@ember-data%2Fadapter) and a [Serializer](https://api.emberjs.com/ember-data/3.14/modules/@ember-data%2Fserializer) for every single Model type.** This is to mirror a common mistake many Ember applications make when using EmberData.

 **Listicle** is conceived as a small app shell full of rich content lists.
 But what happens as our content grows?
 On January 1st, 2020 Listicle opens for business and begins publishing one new post a day.

 By mid-July Listicle has produced 200 lists!
-Our site, which early on had felt snappy and fast to the users that poured into read our hottest articles has now slowed to a crawl.
+Our site, which early on felt snappy and fast to the users who poured in to read our hottest articles, has now slowed to a crawl.
 And where initially as engineers we were happy and productive, now our build times have slowed to a crawl.

 **_What happened?_**

 Initially (ignoring authors) there was only one list to fetch, with 20 items, and 5 facets.
-26 total records, 4 total Model classes, 12 total classes counting Adapters and Serializers.
-But as Listicle has grown we added more Models, Adapters, and Serializers to handle all these facets.
+26 total records, 4 total Model classes, 12 total classes, including Adapters and Serializers.
+But as Listicle has grown, we added more Models, Adapters, and Serializers to handle all these facets.

 And now, 200 days in, we've got 200 lists, 4k items, 20k facets and 12009 total classes.
 Oof.

-This may sound contrived, but this is far smaller yet still representative of what an application I write infrastructure for looked like 3 years ago.
+This may sound contrived, but this is far smaller, yet still representative of what an application I write infrastructure for looked like 3 years ago.
 This helps to show why certain architectural choices for EmberData failed, leading too many apps to have bad performance by default.
 More importantly, refactoring this application will illuminate why other architectural choices in EmberData are solid, providing value to both large and small apps, and why we are rebuilding over the top of them.

 **_Let's get started_**